cswartzvi/hamilton/examples/data_quality/simple/README.md

 this is where we would make that happen.
 * feature_logic.py - this module contains some feature transformation code.
 It is annotated with `@check_output` and also shows how one might support running the same code on Spark, Dask, and Ray, if you need to change how some code works.
-* run.py - this is the default Hamilton way of materializing features.
+* run.py - this is the default Apache Hamilton way of materializing features.
 * run_dask.py - this shows how one would materialize features using Dask.
 * run_ray.py - this shows how one would materialize features using Ray.
 * run_spark.py - this shows how one would materialize features using Pandas on Spark.